Key Takeaways

 Find care with Rula

 When you need support to navigate neurodiversity, know that help is just a few clicks away.
 At Rula, we collaborate with an extensive network of therapists.
-So you can meet with someone from the comfort of your home as early as this week.
+So you can meet with someone from the comfort of your home as soon as tomorrow.

 To start the process, check out our therapist matching program to find an in-network provider who specializes in your area(s) of concern.
 And remember, whether you need help setting up your first appointment or with any other concerns, our team is here to offer support and guidance throughout your experience.